localyzer/pdf_rename_ai/README.md

 ## Introduction
-I almost do scan every print document (with Android/OneNote/Scan).
-Those document get a name like "Scan-2023-12-31 12:33.pdf".
+I almost do scan every print document (mostly with Android > OneNote > New document > Scan).
+Those documents normally get a name like "Scan-2023-12-31 12:33.pdf".
+So, you never could assume the content of file based on it's filename.
 This program tries to find a reasonable name based on the content of the document.
 It uses
 - Poppler's **pdf2image** to convert pdf to images